ScienceIsNeato/my_very_own_jarvis/tests/README.md

 ## Test Categories

 ### Unit Tests (`tests/unit/`)
-Fast tests that verify individual components in isolation.
-These tests:
-- Have no external dependencies
+Fast tests that verify individual components.
+Note that despite the name, many of these tests do interact with external services.
+This is due to:
+1. The inherently interconnected nature of GANGLIA's components
+2. The desire to test real-world interactions rather than mocked behavior
+3. Historical development patterns prioritizing end-to-end verification

+TODO: Consider mocking external services where the real service doesn't materially impact the test's purpose.
+This would:
+- Speed up test execution
+- Reduce costs
+- Make tests more reliable
+- Allow offline testing

+For now, these tests:
-- Run quickly (milliseconds)
+- Run relatively quickly (seconds rather than minutes)
-- Test a single unit of functionality
+- Test focused functionality
+- May require external API access
 - Are suitable for running during development

 ### Third-Party Tests (`tests/third_party/`)